pregazzoni/BigInsights-on-Apache-Hadoop/examples/WebHdfsGroovy/README.md

 ## Run the example

-There are three examples in this folder written in the [Groovy Language](http://www.groovy-lang.org/) and the Knox Java client library:
+There are three examples in this folder written in the [Groovy Language](http://www.groovy-lang.org/) and using the Knox Java client library:

 - [Ls.groovy](./Ls.groovy) - this example lists files and folders in the root HDFS folder
 - [Mkdir.groovy](./Mkdir.groovy) - this example creates a folder in HDFS